g45t345rt/DERO-SC-Standards/g45-nft/README.md

 ### Burn

 Publicly burn NFT supply.
-In Dero you can burn any asset with a transaction but use this if you want to apply changes to the `supply` variable.
+In Dero you can burn any asset privately but use this if you want to apply changes to the `supply` variable.

 ### Freeze